mixmastamyk/console/docs/additional.rst

     ⏵ console ascii         # A four-column ascii chart ⏵ console beep          # bidi-bidi-bidi…
-    ⏵ console detect [-v]   # term level and optionally environ. info ⏵ console progress      # show a progress bar
+    ⏵ console detect [-v]   # term level and optionally environ. info ⏵ console flash         # Bam!
+    ⏵ console pause         # Press any key to continue… ⏵ console progress      # show a progress bar

+And many more.
 You can also run several of its modules for information and other functionality:

 .. code-block:: shell